kstenerud/iOS-Universal-Framework/README.md

 ### Mk 7

-This version no longer modifies Xcode, but instead installs the xcspec file in your local path.
+This version was *supposed* to be the one that no longer modified Xcode, but alas, Xcode behaves differently depending on *WHERE* the xcspec file gets installed.
+Take a guess at which location doesn't work...

+@wtfxcode

+So instead, this version basically handles the new install location of Xcode4.3.

 Templates now build armv6 + armv7 by default instead of just armv7.

-Users of Xcode 4.2.1 or earlier upgrading from Mk 6 or earlier should run **uninstall_legacy.sh** to return Xcode to its unmodified state.
+Note: If you previously installed real framework supprt under the broken Mk 7 (i.e. if you installed it on Feb 16th, or Feb 17th before 9:00 am PST, 2012), run uninstall_legacy.sh to uninstall the xcspec file from your home dir, then reinstall.

 License